KleberVales/plus-minus-solver-java/README.md

   2. The proportion of negative values in the array.
   3. The proportion of zero values in the array.
   4. Each value should be printed to six decimal places.

+## Constraints:

+The size of the array (n) and its elements will always allow for calculation without overflow or underflow.